Missions to Mars – 3

 The two rovers’ initial missions were set at 90 days, but they vastly exceeded that and were still operating more than three years later.
 Opportunity continued exploring in 2007 despite nursing a broken robotic arm.
 Companion Spirit, in Gusev Crater, was soldiering on with a broken right front wheel which it had to drag through the martian soil.
 This “failure” actually helped provide one of Spirit’s greatest discoveries – further evidence that the planet was once a very wet place.
 In late 2007, the robust rovers showed that they had managed to survive one of Mars’s planet-wide dust storms.

 Europe’s mission, Mars Express, was launched aboard a Suyuz-Fregat rocket on June 2, 2003, from Rusia’s Baikonur Cosmodrome.
-Seen in the artist’s impression, right, it arrived at Mars on December 26 and successfully went into orbit around Mars to scan the planet for information about its atmosphere, structure and geology.
+It arrived at Mars on December 26 and successfully went into orbit around Mars to scan the planet for information about its atmosphere, structure and geology.
 Days before its arrival, in December 2003, Express jettisoned a British lander called Beagle 2.

 This rover, built and run by the Open University, was named after the first Beagle, a ship which carried Charles Darwin on his mission to explore uncharted areas of Earth in 1831.
-It was intended to look for evidence of water and life but no signal was received from the probe in the hours after it landed and there are fears that it crashed.
+It was intended to look for evidence of water and life but no signal was received from the probe in the hours after it landed.
+There were fears that it crashed.
+However, in January 2015, it was revealed that the HiRISE camera aboard NASA’s Mars Reconnaissance Orbiter had found the landing site and imaged Beagle 2 and its jettisoned parachutes and rear cover.
+The probe appeared to have landed safely but only partially deployed.

 Another probe due to arrive at Mars was the Japanese Nozomi (Planet-B) probe which was launched in July 1998 and was described on a previous page.
 It should have reached Mars in late December 2003 but failed after onboard equipment broke down.

 In March 2006, a new NASA probe arrived, Mars Reconnaissance Orbiter, carrying the most powerful camera ever sent to another world.
 It can record objects as small as a dinner plate and has recorded images of previous Mars probes on the surface, including the two rovers, Spirit and Opportunity.
-No sign of Beagle 2 was seen, however, in high-resolution pictures of the landing site released in early 2007.
+No sign of Beagle 2 was seen in high-resolution pictures of the landing site released in early 2007, but the probe was found later, as mentioned above, and the discovery announced in 2015.